charlielobster/CFD_MD_AI_Project_2025/README.md

 This project is a general survey of and an experimental test-bed for the PhysicsNeMo API.
 According to the documentation, their Docker image is the preferred way to use the PhysicsNemo API for most cases.
 Original host is a manual CUDA Driver Ubuntu 24.04 installation described <a href=https://github.com/charlielobster/CUDA_NekRS.git>here</a>.

+This mainly seems to be about how to use Fourier Neural Operators (FNOs) and related AI models to solve Second Order PDEs.
+Use these FNOs to augment results from standard CFD and MD algorithms, those traditional discrete FEM, FDM, or similar solvers for Navier-Stokes, Lattice Boltzmann, etc. The output of a FNO-based AI model is continuous and mesh-invariant, and therefore scalable to arbitrary resolution and times.

 ## Project Milestones

 <a href=milestones/RunDockerImage.md>Run PhysicsNemo Docker Container</a><br/>